-Kernel Principal Components Analysis: Kernel PCA (28) uses a kernel function to efficiently compute a principal component basis in a high-dimensional feature space, related to the input space by some nonlinear map.
-Kernel PCA has been shown to perform better than PCA at face recognition (34).
-Kernel PCA is performed as follows: Compute a kernel matrix, K, where K{ij} is the value of the kernel function comparing $image_i$ and $image_j$ (we use a Gaussian kernel).
-Center the kernel matrix in feature space (by subtracting off average row, average column and adding on average element values).
-Compute an eigendecomposition of K, and project onto the normalized eigenvectors of K.
+Kernel Principal Components Analysis: Kernel Principal Components Analysis (kPCA) (33) uses a kernel function to efficiently compute a principal component basis in a high-dimensional feature space, related to the input space by some nonlinear map.
+Kernel PCA has been shown to perform better than PCA at face recognition (39).
+Kernel PCA is performed as follows:

-Our dataset is too large to do kPCA directly as the kernel matrix K will be size NxN, where N is the number of images in the dataset, and involve approximately
+- Compute a kernel matrix, K, where K{ij} is the value of the kernel function comparing $image_i$ and $image_j$ (we use a Gaussian kernel with independent diagonal variances). - Center the kernel matrix in feature space by subtracting off average row, average column and adding on average element values. - Compute an eigendecomposition of K, and project onto the normalized eigenvectors of K.

-10^9 image comparisons.
-Therefore, we instead use an approximation to calculate the eigenvectors of K. Incomplete Cholesky Decomposition (ICD) can be used to calculate an approximation to K with a bound on the approximation error (1), but this involves accessing all N images for each column computation (where N is the number of images in the dataset, currently 34,623).
-This makes computation relatively lengthy.
+Our dataset is too large to do kPCA directly as the kernel matrix K will be size NxN, where N is the the number of images in the dataset, and involve approximately 10^9 image comparisons.
+Therefore, we instead use an approximation to calculate the eigenvectors of K. Incomplete Cholesky Decomposition (ICD) can be used to calculate an approximation to K with a bound on the approximation error (2), but involves accessing all N images for each column computation (where N is